Singapore American School: School organisation and divisions

-Elementary School: Early Learning Centre
+Elementary School: Early Learning Center

-The SAS ELC (Early Learning Centre) serves three- and four-year-old students in a self-contained set of learning hubs, activity spaces, and playgrounds adjacent to the high school.
+The SAS ELC (Early Learning Center) serves three- and four-year-old students in a self-contained set of learning hubs, activity spaces, and playgrounds adjacent to the high school.
 Students in preschool and pre-K have a shorter school day than those in the rest of the school.
 The ELC program is inspired by the Reggio Emilia schools in Italy.
 Two classes of 16 students each are combined to form a hub, and each hub is guided by two teachers and two teaching aides.

 Besides spending time in their individual classrooms, students have two recesses every day, which take place on the two ELC playgrounds and in the large central hall.
 They also have a separate Chinese class and a perceptual motor class in the Move and Groove Room.
 Once a week students have library time in the ELC's own library corner.
 Students also have "buddy time" with older students, counselling lessons to develop social skills, and special celebrations.

 Elementary School: grades K–5

-Students in the elementary school are organised into classes with a maximum of 22 students.
+Students in the elementary school are organised into classes with a maximum of 24 students.
 Teachers are supported by instructional aides.
 Students receive instruction in reading, writing, math, social studies, and science in their classrooms.
 The elementary school's literacy program is based on the Columbia Teachers’ College program, and students use the enVision math common core program.
 Outside their home classrooms, students attend their choice of daily Spanish or Chinese language classes.
 A Chinese-immersion program started in Kindergarten in August 2017.
 Art, music, and PE classes occur in a three-day rotational schedule, with library, science laboratory, technology, and counselling lessons at longer intervals.

 A 1:1 iPad program ensures that each K–5 student uses technology to support learning, and students have service learning opportunities based on grade-level themes.
 Special events include United Nations Day, PTA Book Fair, PTA-sponsored holiday parties, Chinese New Year celebrations, and an end-of-year Play Day.
 In each grade students go on several field trips.
 Destinations include the Singapore Zoo, Little India, the Asian Civilisations Museum, Sungei Buloh Wetlands Reserve, and various plays and theatre offerings.
 Parents are welcome to help in classrooms, as field trip chaperones, and with parties and special events throughout the year.

 The elementary school occupies the eastern end of the SAS campus, and includes its own language, art, music, and science classrooms, as well as a library, an auditorium/theatre, two pools, two gyms (one with a climbing wall), two cafeterias, and several playgrounds.